bovik-labs/oracle-types/README.md

 Twilio Demo
 -----------

-To get the SMS parts of the demo working, replace the invocation of `docker-build-up` above with
+To get the SMS parts of the "mobile-first interactive typechecking" demo working, replace the invocation of `docker-build-up` above with

     export TWILIO_JSON=/path/to/some/file/like/twilio.json
     make docker-build-up